clnsmith/opensim-jam/opensim-jam-release/documentation/references.md

 ## References
-Below are all the references I am aware of that use these models or tools in some form.
-Note that all of these were performed using the older closed-source UWPipeline/SIMM implementation.
+Below are all the references I am aware of that use the OpenSim-JAM models or tools in some form.
+Note that all of the simulations involved in these manuscripts were performed using the older closed-source UWPipeline/SIMM implementations.
 Some of the early papers use a modified version of CMC to simulate 6 DOF knee mechanics during walking (details in Thelen, JBME, 2014).
 This algorithm is not included in JAM.

 1. _Clouthier, A., Borschneck, D., Thelen, D. G., Deluzio, K., & Rainbow, M. J. (2019).
 Relationship Between Lateral Patellar Stability Following Tibial Tubercle Osteotomy for Varying Patellofemoral Geometries.
 Journal of biomechanical engineering._ |